1984 Soviet Union tornado outbreak: Tornadoes

-June 9 event
+List of confirmed tornadoes

 Ivanovo/Lunyovo

-A large, long-tracked, and devastating tornado, considered one of the worst in Russian history, destroyed numerous towns and villages along its path.
+This large, long-tracked, and devastating tornado, considered one of the worst in Russian history, destroyed numerous towns and villages along its path.
 Rated F4 on the Fujita scale, the 1130 metres tornado killed at least 69 people and injured more than 130 others.
 About 1,180 homes were also damaged, destroyed or leveled by the tornado.
 Some estimates indicate up to 95 deaths or even more, with some sources suggesting 400 deaths in the outbreak were all related to the Ivanovo tornado.
-It was previously rated as an F5, however, recent reanalysis has lowered the rating.